Awesome 3 days in Budapest itinerary – Culture & relaxation

 ST. STEPHEN'S BASILICA

-This Neo-classical Roman Catholic Church, which is named after the first King of Hungary Stephen, is one of the famous landmarks in Budapest that attracts many tourists.
+This Neoclassical Roman Catholic Cathedral, which is named after the first King of Hungary, Stephen, is a famous landmark in Budapest.

-When you look at it from the outside you see a big dome flanked by two bell towers.
-The right tower houses the biggest bell of Hungary weighing over 9 tonnes.
+When you look at it from the outside, you see a gigantic dome flanked by two bell towers.
+The right tower houses the biggest bell of Hungary, weighing over 9 tonnes.

 Together with the Hungarian Parliament, which is also 96 meters high, this is the tallest building you see when you gaze at the Budapest skyline.
 Both buildings are equally high as an illustration of the equal importance of religion and government.